gauciv/space-conquer/README.md

 3. Use the arrow keys to move your ship
 4. Press SPACE to shoot
 5. Avoid enemy ships and collect power-ups
+6. Click the settings (cog) icon in the top-right corner to adjust volume

 ## Controls

 - Arrow keys: Move your ship
 - SPACE: Shoot
 - SPACE (at start/game over screen): Start/restart game
+- ESC: Close settings menu
+- Mouse: Interact with settings menu and volume slider

 ## Power-ups